alexjoffroy/laravel-localization/README.md

 #### Facade

-The RouteLocalization methods are also available from the `L10n` facade.
+The Localization methods are also available from the `L10n` facade.

 ```php
 L10n::getLocale();